Vermont Divorce Laws

 • The sources and amount of income and occupation of both parties

-• The health and age of both partners
+• The age and health of both partners

-• The input of each partner in the appreciation, depreciation, preservation and attainment of the respective estates inclusive of non-monetary input of either partner as homemaker
+• The input of each spouse in the appreciation, depreciation, preservation and attainment of the respective estates inclusive of non-monetary input of either partner as a homemaker

 • The partner responsible for attainment of a property

-• The wish to allocate the family house or the right to reside in it for reasonable duration to the partner who is the custodian of the children
+• The wish to allocate the family house or the partners right to stay in the house for a set period who is awarded custody of the children

-• The chance for each partner regarding acquiring income and capital assets in the future
+• The chance for each partner regarding acquiring income and capital assets anytime in the near future

-• Whether the settlement of property is in addition to or as a substitute to maintenance
+• Whether the property settlement is an addition or a substitute to maintenance

 Child Support